coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 1. the instanced scene (from a `src` value) should be <b>scaled accordingly</b> to its placeholder object or <b>scaled relatively</b> based on the scale-property (of a geometry-less placeholder, an 'empty'-object in blender e.g.).
 For more info see Chapter Scaling.
 1. <b>external</b> `src` (file) values should be served with appropriate mimetype (so the XR Fragment-compatible browser will now how to render it).
 The bare minimum supported mimetypes are:
 1. when the placeholder object is a 2D plane, but the mimetype is 3D, then render the spatial content on that plane via a stencil buffer.
+1. src-values are non-recursive: when linking to an external object (`src: foo.fbx#bar`), then `src`-metadata on object `bar` should be ignored.
+1. clicking on external `src`-values always allow sourceportation: teleporting to the origin URI to which the object belongs.
 1. when only one object was cherrypicked (`#cube` e.g.), set its position to `0,0,0`

 * `model/gltf+json`